rwpogge/MODS2025/Agents/modsEnv/readme.md

 Version 3.0 was written in 2024 to retire use of the proprietary FieldTalk libraries in favor of the open source libmodbus libraries (http://libmodbus.org) for Modbus/TCP communication with the WAGO fieldbus controllers.
-This allowed us to port the modsEnv code to AlmaLinux 9.3 which is the new OS standard at LBT for all instruments and subsystems.
+This allowed us to port the modsEnv code to AlmaLinux 9.3 which is the new OS standard at LBT for all instruments and subsystems.  **Version 3 replaces all Version 2.x**